 If you are in Australia or are a resident of Australia when you give us your ‘personal information’, your ‘personal information’ is protected under the Australian Privacy Act (including the Australian Privacy Principles (APPs)) and any applicable APP Code.

 If you are a resident of the European Economic Area (EEU) when you give us your ‘personal information’ we will protect it in accordance with the General Data Protection Regulation (GDPR).
 We will also comply with the GDPR if we process your ‘personal information’ in the EEU.
 For GDPR purposes, we are the ‘controller’ of your information.

 2. What kinds of ‘personal information’ do we collect about you?

-In this Policy, if we use the words ‘personal information’, we mean ‘personal information’ (including ‘credit information’ and ‘sensitive information’ under Australian law as well as ‘personal data’ and other information under the GDPR.
+In this document, if we use the words ‘personal information’, we mean ‘personal information’ (including ‘credit information’ and ‘sensitive information’ under Australian law as well as ‘personal data’ and other information under the GDPR.

 The kinds of ‘personal information’ that we collect may include your name, date of birth, address, telephone number, email address, driver’s licence number, marital status, number and age of your dependents and employment history.
 In addition, if you apply for credit, we may collect ‘credit information’ including information about your income, assets, liabilities and repayment history information.

 Generally we do not collect ‘sensitive information’ about you.
 However, if you make an application for a loan to be varied on the grounds of hardship we may collect health information about you.
 We will only collect sensitive information about you with your consent.